ZONESTAR3D/Document-and-User-Guide/Mixing_Color/Mixed_MultiColor.md

 ![](./extrudercolor.jpg)

 -	**Gcodes list:**
-You can copy the below to the "Start G-code" in slicing software to set the virtual extruders.
+You can copy the below to the "Start G-code" in slicing software to set the mixing ratios of the virtual extruders.
 >
 		;White
 		M163 S0 P100